top of page

 Working with you

 We know how the contractor market ticks, what’s trending, which providers are offering the best value and service, and how legislation changes can have a knock on effect on you.
-Bringing together an extensive range of service options, including umbrella companies, contractor accountants, insurance brokers and mortgage brokers, we can present you with the best providers and even help you deal with the transition from your current set up.
+Bringing together an extensive range of service options, including umbrella companies, contractor accountants, insurance brokers, and mortgage lenders, we can present you with the best providers and even help you deal with the transition from your current set up.

 Is Umbrella Exchange right for you?